 Up until now, every Schwab ETF I’ve talked about has focused on U.S. companies.

-America’s stock markets have long been among the best-performing on the planet, and at least for now, that’s expected to continue.
+America’s stock markets have long been among the best-performing on the planet.
 Thus, most advisers will tell you to put the lion’s share of your assets into owning U.S.-based stocks and bonds.

-The Schwab International Equity ETF (SCHF) is an extremely low-cost way to do so, at just 0.06% annually.
-It holds a broad selection of about 1,500 equities of companies domiciled outside the U.S., with most of those coming from “developed” companies such as Japan, the U.K., and France.
+The Schwab International Equity ETF (SCHF) is an extremely low-cost way to do so, at just 0.03% annually.
+It holds a broad selection of about 1,500 equities of companies domiciled outside the U.S., with most of those coming from developed-market countries such as Japan, the U.K., Canada, and France.

-Like many general developed-nation equity ETFs, SCHF tilts heavily toward large-cap stocks (80%-plus) with effectively all the rest of assets invested in mid-caps.
-Also, European stocks especially tend to offer higher dividends on average than their American counterparts; holdings including Nestle (NSRGY), Novartis (NVS), and AstraZeneca (AZN) help produce a fund yield that’s more than twice what the S&P 500 pays.
+Like many ETFs heavy in developed-nation exposure, SCHF is loaded with blue chips; large companies enjoy an 85% weight, with virtually all the rest of assets dedicated to mid-caps.
+Developed-market stocks tend to offer higher dividends on average than their American counterparts; holdings such as SAP (SAP), HSBC Holdings (HSBC), and Nestlé (NSRGY) contribute to a fund yield that’s about thrice what the S&P 500 pays.

 Want to learn more about SCHF?
 Check out the Schwab provider site.